 STEP 1: Contact the Office of Financial Aid and Scholarships

 Whether you are an on-campus departments or agency, or you are an off-campus employer, initiating the process is as simple as picking up the telephone.
-Simply contact the USC Federal Work-Study Assistant in the Financial Aid Office by calling 803-777-3216.
+Simply contact the University of South Carolina Federal Work-Study Assistant in the Financial Aid Office by calling 803-777-3216.

 STEP 2: Complete a Contract with the University (off-campus employers only)

 After contacting our office, off-campus agencies must also complete a contract with the university.
-This contract details the relationship between your agency and your employees, as well as your relationship with USC.
-During your call, our staff will walk you through the process for completing a university contract, which details the relationship between your agency and your employees, as well as your relationship with USC.
+This contract details the relationship between your agency and your employees, as well as your relationship with UofSC.
+During your call, our staff will walk you through the process for completing a university contract, which details the relationship between your agency and your employees, as well as your relationship with UofSC.